AromaKitsune/Windows-XAML-Styles/README.md

 ![](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/screenshots/LockScreen.png)

 * Moved the Clock & Date HUD to the top-left corner of the screen
+* Large album art image for the Media Controls
+* Translucent Media Controls background
 * Removed the UI elements for Fun facts, tips & "Like the image that you see?", those can be turned off via System Settings → Personalisation → Lock screen, but it affects only the non-Spotlight pics.
 These custom styles can force remove them for Spotlight pics too.
-* Large album art image for the Media Controls

 ## System Settings